Jorres/qmk_killer_whale/keyboards/tarohayashi/killerwhale/duo/remaining-fixes.md

 - fix a `ni` issue (nullify timer)

+- enable scroll mode on dpad press and hold

+- moving language select this far is a bad move

+- enable f11 (kitty expansion as a consequence)

+## Not flashed

 ## You are here

+- for japanese, enable selecting a language accurately, like on moonlander.
+Combo invocation of LGUI does not seem to work

 - find a transistor and pray my button will work, so I can shift QAZ column one down (author was correct, I should not have raised the column for no reason lol.
 Chesterton's fence).